GWOrg/.github/profile/README.md

 # GWOrg

-This is the org created simply so [GoonerWare](https://github.com/GoonerWare) can fork both the origional Edgeware project and PR to EdgewarePlusPlus easily too.
+This is the org created simply so [GoonerWare](https://github.com/GoonerWare) can fork both the original Edgeware project and PR to EdgewarePlusPlus easily too.